 Mississippi Optometric Association to provide eye exams at no cost for students who did not pass third grade reading assessment

 “As citizens of Mississippi we have a vested interest in making sure all of our students have the tools and the opportunity to succeed at their highest abilities.
-Only by partnering with our schools can we begin to see change take place,” said Dr. Greg Loose, MOA President.
+Only by partnering with our schools can we begin to see change take place,” said Dr. Mike Weeden, MOA President.
 “The MOA and its Foundation are pleased to be a part of making a difference in the lives of students and we are committed to identifying those students who have vision problems.”

 While there are many issues that can affect a child’s inability to read and comprehend, one of those issues can be a vision problem.
 Statistics show that 25 percent of all school age children have vision problems and more than 80 percent of those do not get the help they need.

-For students who are covered through private insurance, co-pays may apply due to laws that require the doctor to collect this amount.
+For students who are covered through private insurance, applicable co-pays may apply due to laws that require the doctor to collect this amount.
 All children, regardless of their family's ability to pay, will be seen by ODs participating in the program.
 The MVF, working with industry partners, will cover the costs for any student who needs an exam.
 Additionally, industry partners are working with Mississippi ODs to provide glasses free of charge to any student whose eye test reveals the need for corrective lenses.

 Doctors: to find instructions for how to participate in this program, click here.